 As you start designing your crowdfunding campaign, keep these best practices in mind to fulfill your online fundraising potential:

 - Solidify your story.
 Crowdfunding is about more than securing donations.
 It’s about capturing the hearts of donors quickly.
 Before launching your online campaign, be prepared to share your mission’s story creatively and concisely.

 - Set a relevant timeline.
 As you’ve learned, time-based campaigns are fantastic for inspiring immediate action.
 Be sure to select a relevant deadline based on your online fundraising goal and the number of your active donors.

 - Create an aspirational goal.
 However, don’t set one that’s likely unachievable, because you’ll risk both donors and staff when you don’t reach it.
 Instead, take a look at previous online campaign results and set one that’s marginally higher.

 As you set up your crowdfunding campaign, you’ll need access to several key donation features.
 Your tools can make or break your online campaign, so be sure you can effectively customize your donation form to capture essential data and securely process payments.
+Before deciding on a crowdfunding tool, research and compare providers.
 Backed by powerful tools, you’ll be able to successfully share your mission with a wide range of individuals.

 Best Online Campaign Example: The Hearsay